LAST UPDATED ON

 Better images improve ‘clickability’

-Your social sharing images–when designed well and delivered properly to your social feeds–will make a huge difference in getting people’s attention and getting them to click on your content.
-People want to know what your content is about and FAST.
-And it so happens that humans process visuals 60,000 times faster than text.
+Your social sharing images–when designed well and delivered properly to your social feeds–will make a huge difference in getting people to click on your content when done right.

 Unless your brand tone is stiff, robotic and corporate – don’t choose stiff, robotic and corporate stock images.
 You can still be professional and have a bit of personality.